 - The Centre for Commercial Law Studies (CCLS) specialises in the knowledge and skills in commercial law that can be placed at the service of government, public bodies, overseas institutions, the legal profession, industry and commerce.
 CCLS is based in the postgraduate law centre at the Lincoln's Inn Fields campus.

-In 2016, the School of Law was voted 35th best university in the world to study law by QS World University Rankings by Subject.
+In 2017, the School of Law was voted 37th best university in the world to study law by Times Higher Education subject ranking 2018.

 We are firmly established as a centre of national and international excellence in legal study and research.
 In the latest Research Assessment Exercise (REF 2014) we were ranked ninth in England, based on 86 per cent of our research activity classed as world-leading (4* the highest score possible) or internationally excellent (3*).
 The independent assessment of research quality takes into account the quality of research outputs, research environment and research impact.
 Read about research in the School of Law.